Titosoft/titosoft.github.io/_posts/2018-02-26-terraform-and-kvm.md

 We should now be able to create a environment on KVM using Terraform, check the next session.

-## Creating a KVM guest using Terraform
+## Creating a Terraform configuration file for KVM

 With Terraform installed, let's dive right into it and start creating some infrastructure.
 Create a new directory called "terraform", we will use this directory to store the configuration file of our project.